Reanalysis of c-type RR Lyrae Variable BE Dor, Period Modulations and Possible Mechanism: Discussion

 \subsection{More discussions}

 Admittedly, due to the lack of spectral data of BE Dor, our view that the pulsation period modulation is related to the macroturbulent velocity is obtained indirectly, which is a preliminary conclusion.
+More works are needed in the future.

+During the review phase of this paper, we noticed that \citet{2021tsc2.confE..53D} have also been paying attention to BE Dor.
+In their poster, they also used OGLE and TESS data for analysis, confirmed the monoperiodic nature of BE Dor, and also noted that the $O-C$ diagram is no longer periodic.
+More importantly, they have carried out spectral observation on BE Dor since 2004 and accumulated a large amount of spectral data for determining the radial velocities.
+These data are very important and valuable.
+It is worth carrying out in-depth data processing and analysis based on these data to detect more atmospheric physical parameters that may play a key role in the study of period modulations in BE Dor.

-More works need to be done in the future: on the one hand, BE Dor should be studied more deeply.
-The most urgent task is to carry out spectral observation and obtain its atmospheric physical parameters; on the other hand, find more RRc stars which show the similar modulation phenomena, discover their nature features, and provide clues for theoretical work.
+On the other hand, find more RRc stars that show similar modulation phenomena, discover their natural features, and provide clues for theoretical work.
 For example, \citet{2018MNRAS.480.1229N} presented the analyses of Blazhko RRc stars in the Galactic bulge by using OGLE-IV data.
 Figure 6 in their paper plotted the histogram of Blazhko periods.
 We note that there is a weak centralized distribution of Blazhko RR stars in the period of 1500 - 3000 days.
-Perhaps similar period modulations exist in these targets and they can be used as research objects of special concern.
+Perhaps similar period modulations exist in these targets and they can be used as research objects of our next studies.

+The purpose of Stothers \citep{1980PASP...92..475S,2006ApJ...652..643S,2010PASP..122..536S,2011PASP..123..127S} was to explain the Blazhko mechanism, but it was also considered that there are some deficiencies in Stothers model \citep{2011MNRAS.414.2950S,2012MNRAS.424...31M}.
+We suppose that the idea of the interaction between the turbulence and magnetic field activities may cause the phenomena on those RRc stars mentioned in this paper.
+It should be recognized that it would be extremely challenging to model such interactions, which would need 3D modeling of various processes.
+The modeling is beyond our ability and scope of this primarily observational paper.
+Recently, some more complex pulsation models have been proposed to explain the observed phenomena \citep{2011MNRAS.414.1111K}.
+We hope our findings can provide some information and inspiration for their work.